jruby/jruby-rack/README.md

 ## JRuby Runtime Management

 JRuby runtime management and pooling is done automatically by the framework.
-In the case of Rails, runtimes are pooled by default (the default will most likely change with the adoption of Rails 4.0).
-For other Rack applications a single shared runtime is created and shared for every request by default.
+For Rack-only applications (and Rails ones from jruby-rack >= 1.3), a single shared runtime is created and shared for every request by default.

 If *jruby.min.runtimes* and *jruby.max.runtimes* values are
-specified pooling is supported for plain Rack applications as well.
+specified pooling of runtimes can be enabled for both types of applications.

 We do recommend to boot your runtimes up-front to avoid the cost of initializing one while a request kicks in and find the pool empty, this can be easily avoided